Health and Safety Executive

 Noise and vibration

-Regular, frequent exposure to loud noise can permanently damage a person’s hearing.
+Frequent exposure to loud noise can permanently damage a persons hearing.
 Noise can also create a safety risk if it makes it difficult for workers to communicate effectively or stops them hearing warning signals.

-Vibrating hand tools used in demolition can cause hand-arm vibration syndrome (HAVS).Workers exposure to vibration needs to be assessed and managed.
+Vibrating hand tools used in demolition can cause hand-arm vibration syndrome (HAVS).Workers exposure to vibration must be managed and reduced as far as possible.

 Fire